From AD 1467 to 1615, Japan experienced a long period of civil war called the Sengoku Jidai, which means 'The Warring States' period.

 However, they were eventually repelled by a combination of Korean land forces, with significant assistance from the Chinese Ming Dynasty, and the Korean navy led by Admiral Yi Sun-sin.

-The second invasion, which began in 1597, was less successful and was still ongoing at the time of Hideyoshi's death in 1598. and abandoned soon after.
+The second invasion, which began in 1597, was less successful and was still ongoing at the time of Hideyoshi's death in 1598.
+It was abandoned soon after.

-Hideyoshi's longest impact on Japanese history is the enforcement of a strict class system that is akin to European feudalism.
+Hideyoshi's greatest impact on Japanese history is the enforcement of a strict class system that is akin to European feudalism.

 The greatest and final of the three unifiers was the daimyo of the Mikawa region: Tokugawa Ieyasu.